paulshuker/coppafisher/docs/omp.md

 ## 4: Spot Scoring and Spot Detection

-The gene pixel score images are converted to gene score images by convolving with the mean spot given as a numpy .npy file at file path `mean_spot_filepath`.
-If `mean_spot_filepath` is not given, the default mean spot is used (shown below).
+The gene pixel score images are converted to gene score images by convolving with the mean spot given as a numpy .npy file at file path `omp_mean_spot` in the `file_names` config section.
+If `omp_mean_spot` is not given, the default mean spot is used (shown below).
 The mean spot is divided by its sum then used.
 This gives a score for every pixel for every gene.
 Spot-shaped and high pixel score regions result in higher score maxima.
 Scores can be $\geq 0$.
 But, in practice, scores are rarely greater than $1$.

 <figure markdown="span">
   ![Image title](images/algorithm/omp/omp_mean_spot_example.png){ width="776" }